impact-initiatives/JMMI_market_functionality_score/README.md

 - input - this contains a .csv with the points of all market locations in the JMMI tool and a .gpkg with the spatial layers for the admin boudaries (adm0 - adm2) for the country.
 The SSD layers are provided as an example.
 - output - the folder for the output .png files.

-Original script: Sirimon Thomas - sirimon.thomas@impact-initiatives.org
+Please contact for any enquiry: Giovanni Giuliari - giovanni.giuliari@impact-initiatives.org Original script: Sirimon Thomas